- Our Foundation

 Jon Zella - Community Outreach Coordinator

-Jon has a Master's degree in Public History from the State University of New York at Oswego.
+Jon, a Long Island native, has a Master's degree in Public History from the State University of New York at Oswego and was the recipient of one of five 2013 FESTA Graduate Fellowships.
 Jon also works at Onondaga Historical Association in Syracuse, New York.
 Before that, he was the Graduate Assistant for Civic Enagement at SUNY Oswego and coordinated events including Rock the Vote, Students Rights and Responsibilities, and GENIUS Olympiad.
-Jon also coaches the Women's Club Hockey team at SUNY Oswego, is a member of the Safe Haven Museum and Education Center Board, and is a hockey blogger in his spare time for Islanders Insight.
+Jon also coaches the Women's Club Hockey team at SUNY Oswego, is a member of the Safe Haven Museum and Education Center Board, plays in bands in central New York, and is a hockey blogger for Islanders Insight in his spare time.